Higher Education Administration (HIED) PhD Program

 This nationally recognized Ph.D. program emphasizes informed, ethical decision making in the administration of higher education.
 It is intended to launch its graduates into new areas and/or higher levels of leadership in colleges and universities.

-The sequence of four research courses culminates in a dissertation of original contribution to the knowledge of higher education.
+The sequence of five research courses culminates in a dissertation of original contribution to the knowledge of higher education.
 Based on a cohort model, students’ professional and life experiences actively contribute to and enhance the learning experience in the classroom.
 The program is designed to be completed in three years for those pursuing full-time study.
 Required core and research courses are scheduled in the evening, allowing for greater flexibility for those maintaining full-time employment, while in the program.

 The program is committed to educational leadership grounded in the following values: